 If your case is based on the care you received from an individual doctor who also happens to be an independent contractor (and not the hospital's employee), you have to pursue actions against that doctor himself.
 These types of cases can prove to be difficult, as doctors can go bankrupt and eventually move to a different state.

-However, if the medical malpractice situation did occur in the ER, you may have a stronger case, because the hospital made the mistake through its representatives.
-We all know that Emergency Rooms can be quite chaotic places and mistakes are bound to happen.
-In order to have an actual chance of winning a medical malpractice case based on mistakes or negligence that occurred in the ER, one must prove that:
+However, if the medical malpractice situation did occur in the ER, you may have a stronger case because the hospital made a mistake through its representatives.
+We all know that Emergency Rooms can be chaotic places, and mistakes are bound to happen.
+In order to have a real chance of winning a medical malpractice case based on errors or negligence that occurred in the ER, one must prove that:

 - A doctor-patient relationship did exist

 - The ER treatment involved a negligent act

 For example, if a person walks into the Emergency Room with the clear symptoms of a stroke, is sent home with just some painkillers, and later does indeed suffer a stroke and is left paralyzed or suffers other catastrophic injuries, that would be considered a valid medical malpractice case.
 Common errors in the ER overall include: